 It was a little less sunny today, so the waters were a little less blue, but no less beautiful!

-We headed back towards where the Historical Prison would now be open, and discover a tiny, steep little road that headed down into a little valley called You Zi Hu ???, which was a preservation of the first village settlement on Lyudao!
-Amazing~ We walk around a little, and are very glad we didn’t run into anyone else when we left, because that road was only wide enough for one car!
+We headed back towards where the Historical Prison would now be open, and discover a tiny, steep little road that headed down into a little valley called You Zi Hu, which was a preservation of the first village settlement on Lyudao.
+Amazing~ We walked around a little, and were very glad we didn’t run into anyone else when we left, because that road was only wide enough for one car.